greyltc/WSL-DistroLauncher-Arch/README.md

+# Arch Lunix on WSL2
+Unofficial packaging of Arch Linux to run in the Windows Subsystem for Linux
 # WSL Distro Launcher Reference Implementation
 ## Introduction
 This is the C++ reference implementation for a Windows Subsystem for Linux (WSL) distribution installer/launcher application.
 Every distro package must include a launcher app, which is responsible for completing installation & registration of your distro with WSL, and for launching new distro instances atop WSL.